 Respondent was admitted to the practice of law in Louisiana on October 6, 1989.
 Respondent is currently eligible to practice law.
+See the attached Appendix for the text of these Rules.

-Like Fontana, attaching a doctor's note that indicated, in pertinent part, that Respondent was "unable to attend scheduled meeting due to health concerns."
+Like Fontana, attaching a doctor's note that indicated, in pertinent part, that Respondent was "unable to attend selieduled meeting due to health concerns."
 Mr. Plaisance and Mr. Fontana did not appear for the hearing on May 11, 2022 and attempts to contact Mr. Fontana were insuccessful.
-The motion was denied, and the hearing proceeded.
-Deputy Disciplinary Counsel Robert S. Kennedy appeared on behalf of ODC.
+The motion was defied, and the hearing proceeded.
+Deputy Disciplinary Coursel Robert S. Kennedy appeared on behalf of ODC.

-After the May IIII hearing, ODC and Respondent filed briefs with the Board which contained conflicting evidence as to whether Mr. Fontain was actually retained to represent Respondent.
-By order signed August 10, 2022, the Committee Chair reopened the proceeding for the limited purpose of determining whether Mr. Fontain represented Respondent.
+After the May IIth hearing, ODC: and Respondent filed briefs with the Board which contained conflicting evidence as to whether Mr. Fontana was actually retained to represent Respondent.
+By order signed August 10, 2022, the Committee Chain reopened the proceeding for the limited purpose of determining whether Mr. Fontana represented Respondent.
 A hearing was scheduled for September 23, 2022 and was held on that date.
 Deputy Disciplinary Counsel Christopher Kiesel appeared on behalf of ODC.
 Respondent failed to appear, and no one appeared on his behalf.